K. Rani (singer)

-K. Rani (4 September 1942 – 14 July 2018) was an Indian playback singer who has sung songs in Telugu, Tamil, Kannada, Malayalam, Sinhalese, Hindi, Bengali and Uzbek.
+K. Rani (4 September 1935 – 13 July 2018) was an Indian playback singer who has sung songs in Telugu, Tamil, Kannada, Malayalam, Sinhalese, Hindi, Bengali and Uzbek.
 Rani was the first female singer from India to sing in Sinhalese and Uzbek, and sang the national anthem of Sri Lanka (the "Sri Lanka Matha").

 She performed before President of India Sarvepalli Radhakrishnan, and Indian National Congress leader K. Kamaraj called her "Innisai Rani".
 Rani was invited to perform at the Mokshagundam Visvesvaraya centennial, travelling in an aeroplane chartered by the government of Karnataka.

 Raj Kapoor provided the rhythms when she sang Hindi songs, including "O Maine Pyar Kia, Mai Kya Karu Ram Mujhe Budda Mil Gaya", at a stage show.

 Early life

 Her family migrated from Kanpur to South India.
-Her father, Kishan Singh was a Railway Station Master and was transferred frequently from station to station.
+Her father, Kishan Singh was a railway station master and was transferred frequently from station to station.
 This gave Rani an opportunity to become conversant with different languages.
-At the age of 5 or 6 she got a chance to sing in a stage.
+At the age of 5 or 6 she got a chance to sing on stage.
 She sang on stages where Vyjayanthimala's dance programs were taking place.
 She sang songs during the dress change-over interludes.
-One day, during such a program at Raja Annamalai Mandram, music composer C. R. Subburaman was present.
-He noticed the little girl's talent and introduced her as a playback singer in films.
+One day, during such a program at Raja Annamalai Mandram, music composer C. R. Subburaman noticed the little girl's talent and introduced her as a playback singer in films.